inductiva/inductiva/docs-sources/calculix/faq.md

-**Find answers to commonly asked questions about Calculix.**
+**Find answers to commonly asked questions about CalculiX.**

 <br>

 # FAQ

-## 1. I can't use CalculiX GraphiX `cgx`.
-Why?
+## 1. Why can't I use CalculiX GraphiX (`cgx`)?

-The `cgx` command is not available in the CalculiX container images provided by Inductiva.
-This is because `cgx` is a graphical user interface (GUI) tool, and our container images are designed for command-line operations only.
+The `cgx` command is not included in the CalculiX container images provided by Inductiva, as it is a graphical user interface (GUI) tool.
+Our containers are designed for command-line operations only.

-Our recommendation is to run any pre-processing or post-processing on your local machine using `cgx`, and then use the Inductiva API to run the actual simulation on the cloud.
+For pre- and post-processing, we recommend using `cgx` on your local machine.
+Once your setup is complete, you can run the simulation in the cloud using the Inductiva API.

 <br>
 <br>